-- Independent analyses.
+Independent analyses.
 Students will likewise have the chance to select, independently, 2 examples of folklore or fairytales from contemporary everyday life and analyze and comment on them using tools and issues relevant to the course.
 These can be books, stories, movies, television series, news stories, or other episodes or artifacts from everyday life.
-Commentaries should be posted to the Discussion section of the Canvas e-learning platform and should contain the following elements: - The title and a brief description of the source, including a link, if available. - A paragraph commenting on how course issues and analytical tools help better understand and appreciate the source. - A paragraph of commentary on broader issues or questions the source raises-about the author, the genre, the culture from which the source comes, or anything else deemed interest and relevant to the student. - Deadlines for independent analyses: #1: Friday, Feb.
-24 (midnight); #2: Monday, Apr.
-24 (midnight).
-(Feel free to complete these assignments anytime prior to the posted deadlines!) - All presentations will be graded using a 10-point scale.
+Commentaries should be posted to the Discussion section of the Canvas e-learning platform and should contain the following elements:

+- The title and a brief description of the source, including a link, if available. - A paragraph commenting on how course issues and analytical tools help better understand and appreciate the source. - A paragraph of commentary on broader issues or questions the source raises-about the author, the genre, the culture from which the source comes, or anything else deemed interest and relevant to the student. - Deadlines for independent analyses: #1) Friday, March 2 (midnight); #2) Friday, Apr.
+20 (midnight).
+(Feel free to complete these assignments any time prior to the posted deadlines!) - All presentations will be graded using a 10-point scale.
 Grades will be based relatively equally on both style and content as outlined in the bullet points above.
 Grades will be posted in the "Gradebook" section of the Canvas e-Learning tool. - Quizzes.
 These will be administered-both in-class, and online-over the course of the semester to assess your basic comprehension of the reading assignments.
 Some will be announced in advance, others will not.
-Quizzes will be short, factually oriented, and based on the readings due the day on which the quiz is given.
+Quizzes will be short, mostly factual, but occasionally analytical, and based on the readings due the day on which the quiz is given (unless otherwise announced).
 If you miss class on the day of an in-class quiz, you will receive a failing grade for that quiz.
 Grades will be posted in the "Gradebook" section of the Canvas e-Learning tool.
-(Your lowest quiz grade will be dropped prior to the calculation of final grades.)

-• The easiest way to qualify for the highest grade on this portion of the course is to do the assigned readings, volunteer for at least one prepared presentation during the term, and contribute occasionally to informal discussions.
+Your lowest quiz grade will be dropped prior to the calculation of final grades. - The easiest way to qualify for the highest grade on this portion of the course is to do the assigned readings, come to class, volunteer for at least one prepared presentation during the term, and contribute occasionally to informal discussions.